CDCgov/prime-reportstream/prime-router/docs/design/design/outer-resource-design.md

 ## Problem Statement
-The problem is a bit complex, so, to start let's look at an example from `order-observation.yml`:
+The problem is illustrated by this code from `order-observation.yml`:
 ```
 - name: observation-result-with-aoe
   # Grab only the AOE observations from ServiceRequest.supportingInfo NOT associated with a specimen